 Though each situation is unique, any organization can be better prepared if it plans carefully, puts emergency procedures in place, and practices for emergencies of all kinds.
 We have provided helpful information for you and your company below.

 Guidelines for Creation of Inclement Weather Preparedness Plan

 The AGC Houston Safety Committee created this document to provide employers with tools and resources to support preparedness efforts.

-Department of Labor - OSHA Evacuation Plans and Procedures eTool
+OSHA Evacuation Plans and Procedures eTool

-OSHA provides many resources online for creating emergency preparedness plans.
+Department of Labor, Occupational Safety and Health Administration provides many resources online for creating emergency preparedness plans.

 National Oceanic and Atmospheric Administration

 NOAA resources include the National Hurricane Center and forecasts.

 Ensuring Food Safety in the Aftermath of a Natural Disaster

 If any type of unexpected emergency strikes your community, you may not have access to fresh food, water or electricity for days, maybe weeks.
 The City of Houston Health Department has published "Post Disaster Guidelines and Procedures" and offer additional resources related to food protection.